 Let's look at 10 more examples of things highly creative people do differently.

-The business day, nine to five, was designed purely so everyone was doing everything at the same time – trains carried commuters in the mornings and evenings, people would answer the phones, and everyone could work together.
+The business day was designed so everyone could perform tasks at the same time—trains carry commuters in the mornings and evenings, people would answer their phones, and everyone can work together.
 Nowadays, with telecommuting, a global economy, and modern communication this isn’t as important.
 Therefore there is no real reason it should be when you work.

-The most creative people in the world have almost never kept to simple 9-5 hours.
+The most creative people in the world have almost never kept standard hours of work.

-Lately, later hours are more common, particularly among creative in the design industry or developers.
-But basically, if the option is available to you, work whenever you feel the best.
-This might be early morning, or it might be throughout the night, but finding the right routine for you own creative mind is important to get the most out of your abilities.
+Lately, later hours are more common, particularly among creatives in the design industry or developers.
+If the option is available to you, work whenever you feel the best.
+This might be early in the morning, or it might be at night, but finding the right routine for you is important for creative tasks.